Kevin-Vivas/Digital_Modulation_Py/README.md

-# Communication-Modulation
+# Digital_Modulation_Py
-This repository provides digital modulation techniques, including QPSK,PSK and QAM,using Python.
+Welcome to the Digital_Modulation_Py repository!
+Here you will find a comprehensive collection of digital modulation techniques implemented in Python, including QPSK, PSK, and QAM.

+Digital modulation is a fundamental aspect of modern communication systems, and understanding these techniques is crucial for anyone interested in the field.
+This repository aims to provide a practical and hands-on approach to learning and implementing digital modulation schemes using Python.

-# 💰 **You can help me by Donating**
+## 💰 **You can help me by Donating**
 <a href="https://www.paypal.com/paypalme/Vivas143"><img src="https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white" alt="Nequi" width="100"></a> <a href="image/QR_nequi_numero.png"><img src="image/boton_nequi.png" alt="Nequi" width="94"></a>

-# Python Graphics for Digital Modulation
+## Python Graphics for Digital Modulation

 **The "Digital_Modulation_Py" repository by Kevin-Vivas is a visually captivating resource for exploring various digital modulation techniques, including  QPSK, PSK, and QAM, using Python.
 Here's a brief summary of its key features:**